Photo credit: Christopher Lillja

 Previously, Treby was an assistant U.S. attorney in the southern district of New York and the district of New Jersey from 1992 to 2004, and worked as an attorney for three years for Coudert Brothers in London and New York.

-Treby serves on the College of New Jersey Board of Trustees and the New York University School of Law Board of Trustees, and is a trustee emerita of Princeton Day School, where she chaired its Board of Trustees.
+Treby serves on the College of New Jersey Board of Trustees, the New York University School of Law Board of Trustees, the Greater Trenton Board of Directors, and is a trustee emerita of Princeton Day School, where she chaired its Board of Trustees.
 She earned a bachelor’s degree in history from Princeton University in 1984 and a law degree from New York University.